-In this WooCart review, we take a look at a new managed WooCommerce hosting provider.
+This WooCart review looks at a new managed WooCommerce hosting provider.
 Specializing in hosting and looking after WooCommerce stores, WooCart could be the perfect home for your new, or existing ecommerce store.

 What is WooCart?

-As mentioned, WooCart offer hosting for WordPress websites that are running the popular WooCommerce online store builder plugin.
+WooCart offers hosting for WordPress websites that are running the popular WooCommerce online store builder plugin.
 While you can host your WooCommerce store with any web hosting company that supports WordPress, there are benefits to choosing a service like WooCart.

-For one, WooCart has been built from the ground up for WooCommerce users.
-Like web hosting that has been optimized for WordPress, such as WP Engine, WooCart has been optimized for WordPress and WooCommerce.
-This means that your online store should be more stable, load faster, and be more secure if you decide to host it with WooCart.
+For one, WooCart has been built up for WooCommerce users.
+Like web hosting optimized for WordPress, such as WP Engine, WooCart has been optimized for WordPress and WooCommerce.
+Your online store should be more stable, load faster, and be more secure if you decide to host it with WooCart.

-As WooCart only host WooCommerce sites, their team are all highly familiar and experienced at looking after this type of online store.
+As WooCart only hosts WooCommerce sites, their team is highly familiar and experienced looking after this type of online store.
 This is compared to other hosts, who might be maintaining blogs, portfolios, and other all of the other types of websites you can create with or without WordPress.

 Main Features of WooCart